 Oh, you saw that from the previous Super.

-Right before all the previous I was I I thought this is you know 40th anniversary of Super Bowl XL, bring all these people out.
+I thought this is 40th anniversary of Super Bowl XL.

 So there's this story out today that these two guys didn't show up because they weren't paid enough money.

-Uh they're both denying it.
+They're both denying it.

-Montana said, No, my my my son's playing a basketball game I've got to watch.
+Montana said, no, my son's playing a basketball game.

-But the Chronicle sticking to its story that uh Montana wanted a hundred grand and he didn't get a hundred grand, he said I'm splitting, I'm not staying.
+But the Chronicle sticking to its story that Montana wanted $100,000 and he didn't get $100,000.

-He was during the week, I think, for some stuff, as was Brad Shaw.
+He was during the week, I think, for some stuff, as was Bradshaw.

-Now, this is not a football comment for this is a this is a marketing comment.
+Now, this is not a football comment.

 Here you have the largest televised event of the year.

-You as a retired athlete probably make most of your money doing appearances and marketing yourself and commercial endorsements and this sort of thing.
+You, as a retired athlete, probably make most of your money doing appearances and marketing yourself and commercial endorsements and this sort of thing.

-How much is it gonna cost these guys down the road, perhaps, if this is true and if this builds up that of all these I mean you had there was Bart Starr out there, Joe Namath was even limping out there.
+How much is it going to cost these guys down the road, perhaps, if this is true and if this builds up?

-And if it's true that it wasn't that it wasn't enough money to pay them, they've just shot themselves in the foot in ways that they can't even imagine.
+And if it's true that there wasn't enough money to pay them, they've just shot themselves in the foot in ways that they can't even imagine.

 Pass up a marketing opportunity like that, given that's how they probably make most of their income.